DivyakshChachan/heart-disease-prediction/README.md

 ## Data

-The project expects `data/heart_disease_dataset.csv` (UCI Heart Disease 303 rows).
+The project expects `data/heart_disease_dataset.csv` (UCI Heart Disease).
 If missing, the notebooks can download or prompt instructions.

 ## Run Streamlit